 If you like to pack a salad for lunch, you know finding the perfect container can be a challenge.
 This one does it all.
 First of all, it includes a lidded 2-ounce container for your dressing.
 (Salads dressed in advance get soggy.)
 Then, there are two compartments, so you can separate those delicate salad greens from other ingredients that might wilt them.
 To top it all off, the lid features a silicone gasket and locking tabs to ensure there’s never a leak.
 It's made from Tritan, a material that stays transparent through repeated washings.

-With more than 5 cups of capacity, you’ll have plenty of space for big, hearty salads.
+With a little over 5 cups of capacity, you’ll have plenty of space for big, hearty salads.
 On days you might not want a salad, you can use it to carry fruit slices and yogurt, among other combinations.
 When you’re done, just toss it in the dishwasher for easy cleanup.

-Includes: Two-level hardshell leakproof lunchbox, one leakproof salad dressing container
+Includes: Two-level hardshell leakproof lunchbox and one leakproof salad dressing container

 Multiple size options